tainora/netstrata/materials-for-ted/00-email-to-ted.md

 **Phase 3 (Post-2026):** Broader external offering to non-NSW markets using your "give it away with strings" freemium strategy.

 My interest is contributing across all three phases, starting with software completion.
 Detailed analysis of each phase and my contribution areas is in the attached research summary (04).

+## My Development Approach

+I work with modern development practices including AI-augmented workflows.
+I'd welcome the opportunity to demonstrate these approaches to Tom Bakani's team during Phase 1 work—you can assess value based on measurable results (time savings, code quality improvements, velocity gains on real Netstrata challenges).

+Technical competencies summary (01) and methodology details (02) are attached for reference.

 ## The Three Obstacles